bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 [^incidental]: We didn't reveal it for quite a while, despite having the answer for the switchbox, because we were expecting a musical instrument to play it on.
 [^hexagon]: The character is divided into the "hexagon" (vowel) and the "spokes" (consonant) for translational purposes, which definitely didn't help the association.
 [^cain]: A puzzle requiring ordering 100 pages into a cohesive narrative.
 Still need to solve this sometime.
+[^printer]: A privilege I will lose next year, given I will be out of my MEng by then.
 [^catch22]: A [round from Microsoft Puzzle Hunt 2016](https://drive.google.com/file/d/1KZuc6St75Xr_AT_AjStKL5gBM-nYLX3O/view?usp=sharing) with a similar mechanic, where every puzzle depends on other puzzles' answers in a potentially cyclic manner.
 [^leetspeak]: This despite the fact that L is the first letter in leet.
 [^hail]: The absurdity is that I remember seeing *hail* before ever seeing snow.